hypernewbie/VEFontCache/README.md

 ![Logo](images/logo.png)

-VEFontCache is a single header-only library designed for game engines.
+VE Font Cache is a single header-only GPU font rendering library designed for game engines.

 It aims to:
  * Be fast and simple to integrate.